airvlab/cathsim/docs/_docs/02-robot.md

   <img src="{{ site.baseurl }}/assets/images/robot_cathease.jpg" width="100%" alt="robot_cathease">
 </div>

-CathEase is a simplified endovascular robot that focuses on translating and rotating the guidewire.
+CathEase is an accessible and cost-effective endovascular robot that focuses on translating and rotating the guidewire.
 It uses a Nema 17 stepper motor for translation, an additional motor for rotation, and is controlled by an Arduino Uno Rev3 with a CNC shield and two A4899 drivers, powered by a 12V DC source.
-Teleoperation input is provided through a Google Stadia joystick, ensuring an accessible and cost-effective setup for endovascular procedures.
+Teleoperation input is provided through a Google Stadia joystick.

 ## CathBot Robot